coreos/fedora-coreos-pipeline/HACKING.md

 ### Create the pipeline from the template

-If working on the production pipeline, or you're not planning any modifications, you may simply do:
+If working on the production pipeline, you may simply do:

 ```
 oc new-app --file=manifests/pipeline.yaml
 ```

+If working on a local cluster you will want to define the `DEVEL_PREFIX` parameter to be e.g. `$USER-`.
+The pipeline will simply not run without a `DEVEL_PREFIX` set if it is not running in prod mode.

-If working on your own repo, you will want to override the `PIPELINE_REPO_URL` and `PIPELINE_REPO_REF` parameters:
+There are additional useful parameters for the devel case.
+For example, to use a custom pipeline repo, you'll want to override the `PIPELINE_REPO_URL` and `PIPELINE_REPO_REF` parameters:

 ```
 oc new-app --file=manifests/pipeline.yaml \
+    --param=DEVEL_PREFIX=$(whoami)- \
     --param=PIPELINE_REPO_URL=https://github.com/jlebon/fedora-coreos-pipeline \
     --param=PIPELINE_REPO_REF=my-feature-branch
 ```